-In the case that the application is declared inadmissible on safe third country grounds, the NDGAP shall issue a certificate in the official language of that third country to the applicant that his or her application for asylum was not assessed on the merits.252 This guarantee was respected in practice.
+In the case that the application is declared inadmissible on safe third country grounds, the NDGAP shall issue a certificate in the official language of that third country to the applicant that his or her application for asylum was not assessed on the merits.256 This guarantee was respected in practice.

-Where the safe third country fails to take back the applicant, the refugee authority shall withdraw its decision and continue the procedure.
-This provision is not respected in practice.
-Since 15 September 2015, Serbia is not taking back third-country nationals under the readmission agreement except for those who hold valid travel/identity documents and are exempted from Serbian visa requirements.
-Therefore, official returns to Serbia are not possible.
+Where the safe third country fails to take back the applicant, the refugee authority shall withdraw its decision and continue the procedure.257 This provision is not respected in practice.
+Since 15 September 2015, Serbia was not taking back third-country nationals under the readmission agreement except for those who hold valid travel/identity documents and are exempted from Serbian visa requirements.
+Therefore, official returns to Serbia were not possible.
 Despite this fact, the inadmissibility decisions with regard to Serbia would still be issued.
-What is more, in a case that resulted in a preliminary reference to CJEU, firegarding the 'hybrid' safe third country ground (see section on 'Hybrid' safe third country / first country of asylum) and in which the CJEU ruled that the 'hybrid' safe third country ground is against EU law, the NDGAP after the CJEU judgement in a domestic procedure issued another inadmissible decision, this time based on a safe third country grounds with regard to Serbia, despite the fact that Serbia already explicitly refused to readmit the applicants.
+What is more, in a case that resulted in a preliminary reference to CJEU,258 regarding the 'hybrid' safe third country ground (see section on 'Hybrid' safe third country / first country of asylum) and in which the CJEU ruled that the 'hybrid' safe third country ground is against EU law, the NDGAP after the CJEU judgement in a domestic procedure issued another inadmissible decision, this time based on a safe third country grounds with regard to Serbia, despite the fact that Serbia already explicitly refused to readmit the applicants.
+In 2021, Serbia did accept some third-country nationals back under the readmission agreement, but it seems that this occurred arbitrarily, and only in few cases.259